LawCAB news and updates

 You can get work experience as part of an undergraduate degree 'sandwich year' placement; in a law clinic as a volunteer; in a Citizen's Advice Bureau or doing other charitable or pro bono legal work in law centres or charities; whilst working as a paralegal in one or multiple firms; whilst working as a solicitor's apprentice; as part of a traditional training contract ('Period of Recognised Training') in a City or large national or regional firm, or in a high-street firm or with a sole practitioner.
 Note that simulated legal services are not eligible to count as QWE.
 Whilst your work experience can be done overseas, it is essential that, for it to count as QWE, it must meet the SRA requirements and be signed off by an approved person, normally a solicitor of England and Wales or “COLP” (Compliance officer for legal practice) who is on the roll.
-Read more about where to seek work experience in the UK in the specific FAQ ‘What is QWE and how do I get it for the SQE’ on the Applying for SQE courses page.
+Read more about where to seek work experience in the UK in the specific FAQ ‘What is QWE and how do I get it for the SQE’.

 As an international candidate, if you wish to undertake your QWE in the UK, you may need a visa.
 The type of visa .e.g Student, Skilled worker, Graduate route etc will depend on whether you are studying in the UK, applying at the end of your studies just before starting your QWE, or if you come to the UK just for the purposes of completing your QWE.
 Your visa sponsor will differ (or may not be required) depending on the nature of your visa.
 For more information on visa requirements, refer to the UK government website and its visa guide.
 You may also be interested in the latest news about the government’s graduate visa route.